Where can I purchase the BomeBox?

 - Serial Ports: manage serial ports plugged into USB (which can be mapped to/from MIDI using a MIDI Translator Pro project)

-- Allen & Heath: connect to Allen & Heath dLive, Qu, and GLD professional mixers
+- Allen & Heath: connect to Allen & Heath dLive, Qu, GLD, SQ, and other professional mixers

 - General: name, password

 - Ethernet: DHCP client (default), DHCP server, fixed IP address